shaylouth/business_formations_local_econ_wellbeing/README.md

 Please note this project is in the early stages of development, with the final dataset for analysis yet to be constructed.

 ## How To Run
 A simple shell script (run_all.sh) is included to run the current data cleaning steps in order.
-In order for this to run successfully, the datasets mentioned below must be added to the `data_raw/` subdirectory.
-Raw data files are not included in this repository.
+In order for this to run successfully, the datasets mentioned below must be added to the `data_raw/` subdirectory, as the raw data files are not included in this repository.
 This pipeline will expand as the project develops.

 ## Data Sources